nerdfiles/hypermedia-orientation/index.md

 # Understating Hypermedia

-We're not going full Language of Thought:
+We're not going full Language of Thought (LOT):

 <blockquote><p>If this scenario is correct we can conclude that the
 possibility space that was searched through evolution, both biological and